homics/instructions/homics/docs/user-guide/kubernetes.md

     git checkout exercise-7

-All the docker's images are available on docker hub under the following names:
+All the docker's images are already available on docker hub under the following names:

 | **Services** | **Docker image name** |
 |--------------|-----------------------|